Paid Time Off (PTO)

 Common PTO Terminology

-Time that employees can take off of work while still getting paid regular wages.
+PTO is the time that employees can take off of work while still getting paid regular wages.
 This does not include times in which an employee is working remotely or telecommuting.
-Typically, PTO policies combine vacation, sick, and personal days.
+Often, PTO policies combine vacation, sick, and personal days.

 Unpaid Time Off: